 The Mexican Museum in San Francisco dedicates its space to significant pieces from the Mexican, Chicano and Latin cultures.
 Their collection includes more than 14,000 pieces from Pre-Hispanic works of the Mayan and Aztec societies to modern day, contemporary art.

-They are the only SF museum affiliated with the Smithsonian Institute in Washington DC.
-This relationship allows them to display objects and exhibits from this world-class museum.
+They are affiliated with the Smithsonian Institute in Washington DC which means all items in this SF museum must be authenticated.
+This relationship allows them to display objects and exhibits from this world-class institution.

 The Mexican Museum in San Francisco initially opened in 1975.
 It was the dream of artist Peter Rodriquez, who originally built it in SF's Mission District.

 In 1982, they moved it to the Fort Mason Center after it outgrew their first facility.

 In 2015, they announced that they will relocate to a new facility in SF's South of Market (SOMA) district.
 They were originally scheduled to move there in 2018, but the current estimate is that the new structure will be complete and they will reopen in this location at the end of 2020.